-*ALL ALL
+*ALL (Default Control Group)

 *Indicates the data is not control grouped and is accessible to all Users

 Certain control-grouped elements that appear in a dropdown (eg Payment Types) should have a SUFFIX applied.

 Other control-grouped elements (eg Attributes) should have a PREFIX applied, principally for ease of use in Extractions.